dan-wiley/md_html_test/test/docker-intro.md

 # Intro to Docker
 In this activity, you will create two docker images and deploy two containers, one from each image.
 One image will be a dev environment and the other testing.
 Both containers will be a web server serving different content on the same host operating system.

-This activity demonstrates the power of containerization and the ability to run multiple services on a single host operating system.
+This activity demos the power of containerization and the ability to run multiple services on a single host operating system.

 Containerization allows us to run images on the host operating system.
 A major benefit of containerization is that containers use the same hardware (kernel) as the host operating system.
 Containers.